 A centenary in 1992 means of course that the school was opened in 1892, which is eleven years after the 1881 invasion.
 By then, the area was deemed to be ‘safe enough’ to open a primary school, especially since Native Minister John Ballance had earlier decommissioned and disbanded the Armed Constabulary.

 We don’t really use the ‘frontier’ framework in New Zealand history – it’s popular of course in the USA.

-The ‘frontier’ framework has some uses in countries like Australia and Canada, though some historians do question its relevance for native peoples.
-But, all the same, you could say then that, by the 1890s, the frontier in NZ had ‘closed’.
+The ‘frontier’ framework has some uses in countries like Australia and Canada, though some historians in those countries do question its relevance for native peoples.
+But, all the same, you could say that, by the 1890s, the ‘frontier’ in NZ had ‘closed’.